$L^1$ Estimation: On the Optimality of Linear Estimators: The Problem Setup and Some Preliminary Observations

 \begin{thm} Let $p \ge 1$.
 Then,

-In other words, the \emph{admissible} values of $a$ lie in $[0,1)$. \end{thm} \begin{proof} We will assume, without loss of generality, that $\mathbb{E}[X]=0$.
+In other words, the \emph{admissible} values of $a$ lie in $[0,1]$. \end{thm} \begin{proof} We will assume, without loss of generality, that $\mathbb{E}[X]=0$.
 This can be done by constructing a version of the measure $P_X$ that is symmetric about the origin by averaging it with its time-reverse.
-This measure will have mean-zero, and will give the same values for $\bbE[ | X-aY|^p ]$.
+This measure will have mean-zero, and will give the same values for $\bbE[ | X-aY|^p ]$. {We will furthermore assume these expectations are finite: if $\bbE[ | X-aY|^p ]$ is infinite for all $a\notin [0,1]$ then the theorem is trivial, and if there is an $a_0\notin [0,1]$ for which it is finite then it must be finite for all $a$.
+In particular, if we take $a=0$ then we can bound the $p-1$ and $p$ moments of $X$ as follows:

 Let